View Source Bonfire.Common.Extend (Bonfire v0.9.11-social-beta.6)

 module_enabled?(module, opts \\ [])

-Checks if an Elixir module or the extension/OTP app it belongs to is present and not disabled.
+Checks if an Elixir module or the extension/OTP app it belongs to is available and not disabled.

 Examples